peemin/CSCI-5828-Git-and-Github/CSCI_5828_Kanban/NOTES.md

 **Origins of Kanban:**
 In the 1940's, Toyoto studied supermarkets as a model of shelf-stocking techniques for the factory floor.

+The Goal was to develop a process that would:
+1. Maximize customer value while minimizing waste
+2. Improve the production process continously
+3. Bring out the best from the people.

+Supermarket analogy:
-At any given time, the supermarket only stocks only what it expects to sell Since future supply is assured, the customer retrieve only the item needed at the required time This then causes the store to restock.
+1. At any given time, the supermarket only stocks only what it expects to sell
+2. Since future supply is assured, the customer retrieve only the item needed at the required time
+3. This then causes the store to restock.
-In supermarkets, signboards are used to guide the "shopping" processes to specific locations within the store
+4. In supermarkets, signboards are used to guide the "shopping" processes to specific locations within the store

-Kanban aligns inventory levels with actual consumption.
-A signal tells a supplier to produce and deliver a new shipment when material is consumed.
-These signals are tracked through the replenishment cycle, bringing visibility to the supplier, consumer, and buyer.

-Kanban uses the rate of demand to control the rate of production, passing demand from the end customer up through the chain of customer-store processes.
-In 1953, Toyota applied this logic in their main plant machine shop.

 **What is just in time delivery?**